Sub-lieutenant

-Armies and air force rank
+Army and air force rank

 In France, a sub-lieutenant (sous-lieutenant) is the junior commissioned officer in the army or the air force.
 He wears a band in the colour of his corps (e.g. gold for infantry, silver for armoured cavalry, etc.).
 During the 18th century a rank of sous-lieutenant de vaisseau existed in the French Navy.
 It was the equivalent of the master's mate rank of the Royal Navy.
 It is now replaced by the rank of "first ensign" (enseigne de vaisseau de première classe).

 An Argentinian sub-lieutenant wears a single silver sun on each shoulder, Brazilian sub-lieutenants are the most senior non-commissioned rank (called Sub-Officer in the Navy and Air force), wearing a golden lozenge.
 In Mexico, the sub-lieutenant is the most junior officer in the rank scale, and wears a single gold bar.
 Thai sub-lieutenants and acting sub-lieutenants wear a single star on each shoulder.

 The British Army briefly used the rank of sub-lieutenant from 1871 to 1877, replacing the ranks of ensign in the infantry and cornet in the cavalry.
 In 1877, it was replaced in turn by the rank of second lieutenant, although this had always been used by the Royal Artillery, Royal Engineers, and rifle and fusilier regiments.

+Turkish Armed Forces designates sub-lieutenant as 1) the senior students in military academy and 2) a conscript who possesses university or other higher education diploma, that got drafted for a 1-year service.